webplatform/docs/tutorials/css_transitions/index.md

 The ''expanded'' class specifies a handful of CSS properties that override those that apply without the class.
-Adding the [[css/properties/transition|'''transition''']] property makes those properties animate when toggling the ''expanded'' class:
+Adding the [[css/properties/transition|'''transition''']] property makes those properties animate when toggling the class:

  transition         : all 0.5s;
  -moz-transition    : all 0.5s;